-Traveling with your nose on your smartphone?
-Casually browsing the newspaper or solving a crossword puzzle?
+Traveling with your nose in your smartphone?
+Casually flipping through the newspaper or solving a crossword?
 None of these things will happen on a Swiss train.
-But not the first and the unique ones, passing through unique routes.
+But not the first one, but a unique one, traveling through unique routes.

 By choosing a train, you can cover the distance from point A to point B - and that's it.
 You can also experience a fantastic adventure that you will never forget.
-This is what it will be like when you embark on the Grand Train Tour of Switzerland.
-If you dream about getting to know the attractions of this country and you like active sightseeing, get a Swiss Travel Pass.
+That's what it will be like when you embark on the Grand Train Tour of Switzerland.
+If you dream of seeing the attractions of this country and like to explore actively, get a Swiss Travel Pass.
 You can buy a ticket for 3, 4, 8 or 15 days.
-Thanks to this, you will receive a large discount on roller coasters and admission to over 500 museums.
+This will give you a big discount on roller coasters and admission to over 500 museums.
 You will be able to travel by bus, ship and train (including a panoramic one!).
 Today we will focus on the last option.

-First, let's briefly explain what the Swiss Grand Train Tour is.
-It is an amazing combination of 1,280 km of routes that can be covered by the panoramic train.
+First, let's briefly explain what the Grand Train Tour of Switzerland is.
+This is an amazing combination of 1,280 km of routes that can be covered by a panoramic train.
 They run through areas where you will hear 4 official European languages.
-You will see 5 UNESCO World Heritage Sites and 11 large lakes.
-You can get on the train at any time and go in any direction.
-It is up to you which station you join the rest of the travelers, and when you decide to do so.
+You will see 5 places from the UNESCO World Heritage List and 11 large lakes.
+You can board the train at any time and go in any direction.
+It's up to you which station you join the rest of the travelers at, and when you decide to do so.

-The Grand Train Tour is a wonderfully routed route through beautiful landscapes.
-Would you like to see the Rhine Falls or Lake Lucerne?
-Visit St. Moritz, Zermatt, the Canton of Lavaux or Ticino?
-So get a Swiss Travel Pass and start your great Swiss adventure.
+The Grand Train Tour consists of wonderful routes leading through beautiful areas.
+Do you want to see the waterfalls on the Rhine or Lake Lucerne?
+Visit St. Moritz, Zermatt, Canton Lavaux or Ticino?
+So buy the Swiss Travel Pass and start your great Swiss adventure.

-North to south through the Alps - Bernina Express
+From north to south through the Alps - the Bernina Express

-The first route connects the north and south of Europe, passing by areas from the UNESCO List.
-You will take the train called Bernina Express.
-It is a luxury vehicle of Rhaetian Railways, which in class I and II has cars with panoramic windows.
-When you sit down with one of them, you lose track of time.
-The more that the armchairs are very comfortable.
-You have access to free Wi-Fi and an audioguide - a digital guide and map with an interactive route.
-There is no dining car at the Bernina Express.
-You will get a snack or a drink in the minibar, but for lunch you have to wait until the train arrives in Tirano.
+The first route connects the north and south of Europe, passing areas on the UNESCO List along the way.
+You will cross it by train called Bernina Express.
+This is a luxurious vehicle of the Rhaetian Railway, which in first and second class has carriages with panoramic windows.
+When you sit down at one of them, you will lose track of time.
+Especially since the seats are very comfortable.
+You have access to free Wi-Fi and audioguide - a digital guide and map with an interactive route.
+There is no dining car on Bernina Express.
+You'll get a snack or drink in the minibar, but you'll have to wait until the train arrives in Tirano for dinner.

-The route leads from the Swiss town of Chur/St. Moritz to the Italian Tirano.
-In 4-4.5 hours, the train covers 144 km.
-In summer, those interested can take a trip to Lugano, located 90 km from Tirano.
-It takes 3 hours to reach their destination, and participants take the Express Bernina bus.
+The route leads from the Swiss town of Chur/St. Moritz to Italian Tirano.
+In 4-4.5 hours the train covers 144 km.
+In summer, those interested can take a trip to Lugano, 90 km from Tirano.
+It takes 3 hours to reach the destination and participants take the Ekspres Bernina bus.

-The trail is considered to be the steepest railway line in the world that runs through the Alps.
-If you love the mountains, you will be mesmerized.
-If you are rather indifferent to them, it will change after this trip.
+The trail is considered the steepest railway in the world and runs through the Alps.
+If you love mountains, you will be enchanted.
+If you are rather indifferent towards them, that will change after this trip.
 You will see not only spectacular mountain peaks, but also stately glaciers and palm trees.
-You will pass a total of 196 cities and 55 tunnels.
-You will overcome the famous 65-meter-high Landwasser Viaduct - the pearl of the UNESCO List.
+You will pass through a total of 196 cities and 55 tunnels.
+You will cross the famous Landwasser Viaduct, 65 meters high - the pearl of the UNESCO List.
 You will see the Morteratsch glacier and the Bernina massif seen from the Montebello bend.
-You will see the three lakes Lej Pitschen, Lej Nair and Lago Bianco, the circular Viaduct Brusio and the historic station building with the hotel and restaurant Alp Grüm.
+You will see three lakes: Lej Pitschen, Lej Nair and Lago Bianco, the Brusio circular viaduct and the historic station building with the Alp Grüm hotel and restaurant.

-Remember about obligatory seat reservation.
-It applies to everyone, regardless of the Swiss Travel Pass.
-Do not hesitate with it!
-The occupancy rate is so high that it is wise to reserve a place even a few months before the trip.
-Depending on the season, it costs CHF 20-26.
+Remember to make a mandatory reservation.
+Applies to everyone, regardless of Swiss Travel Pass.
+Don't delay!
+The occupancy of the journeys is so high that it is wise to reserve a place even several months before the trip.
+Depending on the season, it costs 20-26 CHF.

-The slowest express in the world – Glacier Express
+The slowest express train in the world – Glacier Express

-The second route is certainly not intended for lovers of fast driving.
-It is not without reason that the Glacier Express is called the slowest express in the world.
-Its maximum speed is 40 km/h, but no passengers are complaining.
-It takes 8 hours to cover 291 km, but this is not the time here.
-The route connects the two winter alpine resorts of Zermatt and St. Moritz.
-The Glacier Express passes 291 bridges and 91 tunnels.
+The second route is certainly not intended for fast driving enthusiasts.
+It is not without reason that the Glacier Express is called the slowest express train in the world.
+Its maximum speed is 40 km/h, but no passenger complains.
+It takes 8 hours to cover 291 km, but it's not about time.
+The route connects the two winter Alpine resorts of Zermatt and St. Moritz.
+Glacier Express passes over 291 bridges and 91 tunnels.
 It passes picturesque valleys, deep gorges, lakes, glaciers and majestic mountains (including the Matterhorn).
-During your trip you will see both virgin landscapes and popular towns.
+During your trip, you will see both pristine landscapes and popular towns.

-Unlike its predecessor, Glacier Express will have a meal (for a fee).
-It is understandable considering the driving time.
-Dishes are delivered to passengers in their seats, they can be ordered immediately when booking a seat.
+Unlike its predecessor, you can eat a meal at Glacier Express (for a fee).
+This is understandable, considering the driving time.
+Dishes are delivered to passengers at their seats and can be ordered immediately when booking a seat.
 Exactly!
-You can do it up to 3 months in advance.
+You can do this up to 3 months in advance.
 Remember to pay extra for the Swiss Travel Pass.
-You can pay for the entire route or a selected section of the route, eg Brig – Zermatt – Brig.
-It depends on your sightseeing plans.
+You can pay for the entire route or a selected section of the route, e.g. Brig – Zermatt – Brig.
+It depends on your visiting plans.

-If you are spending your vacation in Switzerland, we encourage you to travel on the Glacier Express.
-It may be the slowest express train, but that's its charm.
-You will relax wonderfully in luxurious conditions.
-And those views behind giant windows...
-The Swiss Grand Canyon (Rhine Gorge), the 2033-meter-high Oberalp Pass or the country's pride, the Matterhorn, are just a few of the attractions that await you.
+If you are spending your holiday in Switzerland, we encourage you to travel on the Glacier Express.
+It may be the slowest express train, but that's part of its charm.
+You will relax in luxurious conditions.
+And these views outside the giant windows...
+The Swiss Grand Canyon (Rhine Gorge), the Oberalp Pass with a height of 2,033 meters and the pride of the country, the Matterhorn, are just a few attractions waiting for you.

 A route disliked by the Romans - the Gotthard Panoramic Express

-The Glacier Express and Bernina Express are not the only panoramic trains you can board with the Swiss Travel Pass.
-Though they undoubtedly shine on this list.
-If you visit Switzerland in summer, you can get to know it better from the deck of a train and a steamboat.
-The Gotthard Panoramic Express runs from May to October from Lugano/Bellinzona to Flüelen.
-You will travel from Flüelen to Lucerne by steamboat.
-And if you feel like it, can you complete this route in the opposite direction?
+Glacier Express and Bernina Express are not the only panoramic trains you can board with a Swiss Travel Pass.
+Although they undoubtedly shine on this list.
+If you visit Switzerland in the summer, you can get to know it better from the train and steamboat.
+From May to October, the Gotthard Panoramic Express runs from Lugano/Bellinzona to Flüelen.
+From Flüelen to Lucerne you will go by steamer.
+And if you feel like it, can you take this route in the opposite direction?

-The tour takes 5.5 hours.
-If you get hungry during it, you can have a snack or a drink on the train and on the ship.
-On the train, they will deliver you your order to the place, while on the steamer, apart from something "to eat", you will eat a hot meal.
+The trip takes 5.5 hours.
+If you get hungry during it, you can eat a snack or drink on the train and on the ship.
+On the train, your order will be delivered to your seat, while on the steamer, apart from something to snack on, you will also eat a hot meal.
 You can also buy souvenirs.
-Remember about the surcharge for the ride.
+Remember to pay extra for the ride.

-The expressway follows a historic route that was already known to the ancient Romans.
-And they didn't like it - for difficult ascents or steep slopes, which is exactly what tourists love it for.
-You start your journey in Lugano or Bellinzona to travel north through the Alps through a 19th century tunnel.
-The train travels through numerous bends and tunnels, presenting breathtaking views.
-It is no different after changing to the steamer.
+The express follows a historical route already known to the ancient Romans.
+And they didn't like it - because of its difficult approaches or steepness, which is exactly what tourists love about it.
+You start your journey in Lugano or Bellinzona to reach the north through the 19th-century tunnel through the Alps.
+The train goes through numerous bends and tunnels, presenting breathtaking views.
+It's no different when you change to a steamboat.
 What will you see along the way?
-Flüelen, Lake Lucerne and the Tella Chapel visible above its waters, the Schillerstein nature monument and the Rütli meadow, considered the site of the founding of Switzerland.
-And that's only a fraction of the attraction.
+Flüelen, Lake Lucerne and the Tella Chapel visible above its waters, the Schillerstein natural monument and the Rütli meadow, considered the founding place of Switzerland.
+And this is only a fraction of the attractions.

-For lovers of mountain lakes - the Luzern-Interlaken Express
+For lovers of mountain lakes – Luzern-Interlaken Express

-The next route is part of the GoldenPass panoramic line to Interlaken and then to Montreux.
-The Luzern-Interlaken express transports tourists to Lucerne and Interlaken.
-These places are among the most popular in the whole country.
-If you have the time and feel like it, go on a journey from one to the other.
-In about 2 hours, you will travel 98 km.
-Along the way, you will see 5 mountain lakes that delight with the purity of the water that flows into them from rivers and waterfalls.
+The next route is part of the GoldenPass panoramic line to Interlaken and then Montreux.
+The Luzern-Interlaken express takes tourists to Lucerne and Interlaken.
+These places are among the most popular in the entire country.
+If you have time and inclination, go on a journey from one to the other.
+In approximately 2 hours you will travel 98 km.
+Along the way, you will see 5 mountain lakes delighting with the purity of the water that flows into them from rivers and waterfalls.

-A seat reservation is not compulsory for this tour, but you can of course make it.
-If you would like to learn something about the passing points, the free app will help you.
+For this route, booking a seat is not obligatory, but you can of course do so.
+If you would like to learn something about the points you pass, the free app will make it easier for you.
 You can use the "LiveGuide" on the Zentralbahn.
-Thanks to the application, you will be able to track the movement of the train in real time.
+Thanks to the application you will be able to track the train's movement in real time.
 Push notifications will not let you miss important information.

-The aforementioned GoldenPass Panoramic connects the German and French speaking regions.
-Driving it, you will relax, among others view of green areas.
+The aforementioned GoldenPass Panoramic connects German- and French-speaking regions.
+Driving it, you will relax, among others: view of green areas.

 Camping at the end of the route

-Choosing the Grand Train Tour of Switzerland gives you the chance to experience the beauty of this country from a different angle.
-You don't have to travel tens of kilometers behind the wheel.
-What's more, by getting on the train, you allow yourself to see places inaccessible to cars.
-Well, you have to finally leave the wagon and rest.
+Choosing the Grand Train Tour of Switzerland gives you the opportunity to see the beauty of this country from a different perspective.
+You don't have to travel dozens of kilometers behind the wheel.
+Moreover, by boarding the train, you can see places that are inaccessible to cars.
+Well, you finally have to leave the wagon and rest.
 Then what?
 Among other things, you can stay at one of the many Swiss campsites .
-You have a lot of choice.
-For example, Camping Gravatscha is located approx. 5 km from the last (or first) station of Ekspres Bernina.
-It is surrounded by a grove and a brook murmurs nearby, so you can be sure of peace and quiet.
-It is approximately 3 km from the town of Samedan and the same from the Marguns-Corviglia ski area.
+You have quite a large choice.
+For example, Camping Gravatscha is located approximately 5 km from the last (or first) Ekspres Bernina station.
+It is surrounded by a forest and a babbling stream nearby, so you can be sure of peace and quiet.
+It is approximately 3 km from the town of Samedan and the same distance from the Marguns-Corviglia ski area.
 You will find separate plots and bungalows there.

-The article was written in cooperation with www.MojaSzwajcaria.pl
+The article was created in cooperation with www.MojaSzwajcaria.pl